 Web of Deceit: Britain’s Real Role in the World, (Vintage, 2003)

 Trade for Life: Making Trade Work for Poor People (Christian Aid, 2001)

 The Great Deception: Anglo-American Power and World Order (Pluto, 1998)

 The Ambiguities of Power: British Foreign Policy since 1945 (Zed, 1995).

 Mark has also worked in the field of international development for 20 years and manages a small consultancy that works with and supports the activities of progressive NGOs – Curtis Research.
-This involves writing numerous policy reports and undertaking fieldwork in several African countries, on issues such as food/agriculture, mining, tax and trade.
+This involves writing policy reports and undertaking fieldwork in developing countries, especially Africa, on issues such as food/agriculture, mining, tax and trade.
 Mark is a former Head of Global Advocacy and Policy at Christian Aid and Head of Policy at ActionAid.
 He is a graduate of Goldsmiths’ College, University of London and the London School of Economics and Political Science.